AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/google-team-drive-modules.md

 keywords: connector
 navigation-topic: apps-and-their-modules
 title: Google Team Drive modules
-description: The Google Team Drive modules enable you to monitor, upload, update, copy, delete, or retrieve files and create folders in your Google Shared Drive.
+description: The Adobe Workfront Fusion Google Team Drive modules enable you to monitor, upload, update, copy, delete, or retrieve files and create folders in your Google Shared Drive.
 ---

 # Google Team Drive modules

-The Google Team Drive modules enable you to monitor, upload, update, copy, delete, or retrieve files and create folders in your Google Shared Drive.
+The Adobe Workfront Fusion Google Team Drive modules enable you to monitor, upload, update, copy, delete, or retrieve files and create folders in your Google Shared Drive.

 In order to use Google Team Drive with Adobe Workfront Fusion, it is necessary to have a G Suite account.
 If you do not have one, you can create a G Suite account at the [G Suite sign up site](https://gsuite.google.com/signup/businessstarter/welcome).

-In a Adobe Workfront Fusion scenario, you can connect your [Fusion app] account to multiple third-party applications and services.
+In an Adobe Workfront Fusion scenario, you can automate workflows that use [Fusion app], as well as connect it to to multiple third-party applications and services.

-If you need instructions on creating a scenario, see [Create a scenario](../../workfront-fusion/scenarios/create-a-scenario.md).
+If you need instructions on creating a scenario, see [Create a scenario in Adobe Workfront Fusion](../../workfront-fusion/scenarios/create-a-scenario.md).

 For information about modules, see [Modules in Adobe Workfront Fusion](../../workfront-fusion/modules/modules.md).